 These measurements are taken before calibration, in the 'HDR400' Picture Mode, with the backlight at max and HDR enabled.
 The peak brightness can change depending on which mode you're using.

 As expected for an IPS panel, the horizontal viewing angles on the Gigabyte M32Q are good.
 The image starts to wash out at a wide angle, but most colors remain accurate, except for reds which start to shift.
 It's not as good as the LG 32QN55T-B or the HP X27q, but the difference isn't very noticeable.

 As expected for an IPS panel, the vertical viewing angles are very good and shouldn't cause any issues.
 The image washes out a bit at a wide angle above or below the display, but colors remain fairly accurate even at a wide angle.

 The Gigabyte M32Q has amazing gray uniformity.
 The sides of the screen are slightly darker than the center, but there's almost no dirty screen effect in the center, which is amazing.
-Gray uniformity can vary between units, but it's rarely an issue on current monitors.

 Unfortunately, the Gigabyte M32Q has bad black uniformity.
 There's a bit of cloudiness on the screen, but it's not too bad.
 The biggest issue is significant backlight bleed from the corners, which can be very distracting in a dark room.
-Note that black uniformity can vary between units.

 Out of the box, the Gigabyte M32Q has outstanding accuracy.
 Gamma follows the target sRGB curve almost perfectly, but some bright scenes are slightly over-brightened.
 White balance and color accuracy are nearly perfect; the only potentially noticeable issue is highly saturated blues, and even that isn't very noticeable.
 Note that the accuracy out of the box can vary between units.